andrew/ultimate-awesome/README.md

 - [awesome-mysql](https://github.com/brandonhimpfen/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-perl](https://github.com/brandonhimpfen/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 - [awesome-r](https://github.com/brandonhimpfen/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
-- [awesome-sql](https://github.com/brandonhimpfen/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
 - [awesome-substack](https://github.com/brandonhimpfen/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
+- [awesome-web3](https://github.com/brandonhimpfen/awesome-web3) - A curated list of platforms, protocols, tools, frameworks, and learning resources for Web3.
 - [awesome-engineering](https://github.com/briancorbinxyz/awesome-engineering) - Personally curated and opinionated collection of awesome engineering, coding & setup links & useful some snippets for the productive 10X engineer.
 - [awesome-uvx](https://github.com/carlosferreyra/awesome-uvx) - A collection of Python tools available for use with uv tools.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.